tdjastrzebski/azure-enterprise-reports/README.md

 * Azure SQL Server database consumes about 1GB per each million of records.

 ## Challenges Encountered
-1. Data available via webservice is not always 100% consistent.
+1. Usage data available from MS webservice is not always 100% consistent.
 Some examples:

   * inconsistent casing (Location, ResourceGroup, InstanceId),
   * same MeterId used for meters with different names, categories and subcategories,